yvelikova/axway-open-docs/content/en/docs/apimgr_concepts/api_mgmt_admin_concepts.md

 * Managing users—API consumers, organization administrators, and API administrators
 * Managing API quotas—system-level and client application-level quotas
 * Monitoring and reporting on API usage

-## API administration concepts

-This section describes the main components and concepts in API administration.

 ### Applications